By Daniel Margrain

-Almost four decades after the release of the film, Kilbourne discussed her ideas as part of a campaign to bring her ideas to a new audience of young people (see below).
-Significantly, she says since her film’s initial release in 1979 “things have got worse, not better.”
+Almost four decades after the release of ‘Killing Us Softly’, Kilbourne discussed some of the issues in her film to a new audience of young people.
+Significantly, she says that since the film’s initial release in 1979 “things have got worse, not better.”

-This week marks the second anniversary of the tragic death of 21 year old bulimia sufferer Eloise Perry who died at the Royal Shrewsbury Hospital one week after having swallowed eight unlicensed fat-burning pills that she purchased from the internet.
+It can barely get any worse than the case of 21 year old bulimia sufferer, Eloise Perry.
+On April 12, 2015, Ms Perry tragically died at the Royal Shrewsbury Hospital one week after having swallowed eight unlicensed fat-burning pills that she purchased from the internet.

 The pills, which the Food Standards Agency describe as being illegal to sell for human consumption, contained DNP which is an industrial chemical historically used in the manufacture of explosives and fungicides.
 Website companies who sell this chemical depict DNP as a fat burning product and some even use the tag line “getting leaner through chemistry” as a marketing tool.

 The contradiction between reality and aspiration and the weaponization of feminism is undermining many of the gains that women made in the debates of the 1960s and 1970s.
-What Ariel Levi terms “raunch culture” is another symptom of the undermining of the gains made.
+What Ariel Levi terms “raunch culture” – the sexualisation of women as sex objects – is another symptom of the undermining of these gains.